Skip to content

 1. Identify and navigate the complex structures of higher education to inform effective change.

-3. Communicate and interact effectively with a highly diverse set of constituencies within the field of higher education.
+3. Communicate and interact effectively with a highly diverse set of constituencies—including students, faculty, administrators, alumni, and/or community members—within and related to the field of higher education.

 4. Articulate and apply a set of values for cultivating an equitable, inclusive, and just higher education environment.

-5. Use leadership and management theories to analyze the design, operation, and governance of higher education institutions.
+5. Use leadership, management, and/or student development theories to analyze the design, operation, and governance of higher education institutions.

 The Marxe School provides a wide range of student opportunities.
 Often, time spent outside the classroom that can add the most value to your university experience.
 Student clubs in particular offer opportunities to network, build leadership skills, and form relationships that can last a lifetime.
 The list of clubs as well as other opportunities such as scholarships and fellowships, graduate research assistantships, professional development opportunities, and study abroad can be found on the frequently updated Student Opportunities page of the Marxe School website.